zincsearch/zincsearch/README.md

+Note: Zinc and all its APIs are considered to be alpha stage at this time.
 # Zinc

 Zinc is a search engine that does full text indexing.
 It is a lightweight alternative to Elasticsearch and runs in less than 100 MB of RAM.
 It uses [bluge](https://github.com/blugelabs/bluge) as the underlying indexing library.